Property jargon buster for first-time buyers

 A long-term loan obtained from a bank or building society which is used to fund the purchase of a property where the property is held as security.
 You will need to prove an income and a good credit score.

 If you don’t keep up the repayments the lender can repossess the property and evict you.
+Learn more about how do mortgage work.

 Mortgage-related charges, which include things like arrangement fees, valuation fees, mortgage broker fees, higher lending charges and exit fees.